 The narcissist’s sabotage.
 To protect their ego, a narcissist will sabotage others so they can remain in control as well as stopping others from succeeding in something the narcissist doesn’t want them to, “what do you want to do that for.” to place self-doubt in those around them so the narcissist can remain in control.

 To feel better about themselves, a narcissist seeks to talk badly of others, to invalidate others, to put others down, and make others feel insecure, so the narcissist can feel better about who they are.

 How narcissists create negativity.

 4. The narcissist’s smear campaign.
-The narcissist’s smear campaigns when they fear they’re losing control over you a narcissist will try to control how others see you, as a narcissist will also try to control how you see others, they will tell outright lies, half-truths, to call into question or to damage another’s reputation.
+The narcissists smear campaigns when they fear they’re losing control over you; a narcissist will try to control what others think of you, as a narcissist will also try to control how you see others.
+They will tell outright lies and half-truths to call into question or to damage another’s reputation.
 Hence, people blame the innocent party who is being smeared and support the narcissist who is smearing others.

 5. The Narcissist’s invalidation.

 Invalidation happens to anyone who’s in any form of relationship with a narcissist, friends to family, partners to bosses.

 Invalidation is when your thoughts, feelings, opinions, weight, shape, Jobs, hobbies, dreams, and relationships.
 It can be as severe as everything about who you are and what you do is rejected, ignored, criticised and judged by the narcissist.